misal open log file cli (/var/log/motion/motion.log)

 1. Using cat

-command is used to display the entire content of a file.
+The cat command is used to display the entire content of a file.

 Note : If the file is large, this might flood your terminal with text.